 Emotional wounds stem from a lack of love and connection in our lives.
 As a psychotherapist, my goal is to be caring and compassionate in the deepest way possible.

 I will honour you through every step in our work together.
 I will respect your pain and the decisions you make in order to feel more complete and whole.

 Research shows that the quality of the relationship between therapist and client accounts for the success of therapy more than any other factor.

 I place the utmost importance on connecting with you authentically, without judgment.

 Our relationship will serve as a container in which you can grow towards feeling worthy of authentic connection, build your confidence, and become more comfortable within yourself.
 You will see that there’s nothing inherently wrong with you.
 Your suffering is not your fault, and you can heal and come to value yourself.

-For your convenience, I offer online therapy throughout the UK, as well as psychotherapy in Wakefield and Leeds.
+For your convenience, I offer online therapy throughout the UK, as well as at my therapy room in Wakefield.